GovTribe

 How skills work

 Open Use a skill from the GovTribe AI composer to search the available skills and choose the one that best matches the work.
-Some skills also expose focused skill items, such as a specific capture workflow or pricing source.
+The skill menu stays at the main workflow level, such as Capture Workflows, Market Intelligence, Pricing Data, or Proposal Workflows.

-When you select a skill, GovTribe AI adds it to the next prompt as a preferred helper.
-It is a strong steering signal, not a rule that blocks GovTribe AI from using other relevant context.
+When you select a skill, GovTribe AI adds that guidance to your next prompt.
+The selected skill guides the answer, but GovTribe AI can still use other relevant context when needed.
 For example, a capture workflow can still use pricing data, source files, or record relationships when those are needed to answer the request well.

 Skills can also be selected in Automations.
 Use the same approach there: choose the skill that matches the work the automation should repeat, such as reviewing a pipeline, watching for recompetes, or building recurring pricing context.